inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-beginner-toolkit.rst

 1. Copy of Data Analysis Using QGIS and InaSAFE Beginner's Guide for participant
 2. An indoor place or room with tables and seats
-3. Some computer unit (ideally one computer is maximumly use for two persons, but, it is better for each person has their own computer)
+3. Some computer unit (ideally one computer per two persons maximum, but, it is better for each person has their own computer)
 4. A printer (for printing *Walking Papers*)
 5. A projector (for presenting and demonstrating software usage)